bmuschko/ckad-prep/2-configuration.md

 # Configuration (18%)

-## Configure a Pod to Use a ConfigMap
+## Configuring a Pod to use a config map

 1. Create a new file named `config.txt` with the following environment variables as key/value pairs on each line.